Building your LinkedIn Profile: Part 1

 - Headline: Your headline will automatically display as the last job you’ve had unless you change it manually.
 You need to do this!
 You have 120 characters to wow your audience, so use it well.
 Be honest, don’t be too “cute,” avoid cliches and buzzwords, but do market yourself and your abilities.

 - Summary: Your summary should include a brief paragraph describing your work experience, especially work experience that is relevant for the job you want.
-Feel free to enhance this section up with your unique abilities and differentiators, such as industry awards and honors.
-Note the rather lengthy Summary section in Jeff Weiner’s profile (mentioned earlier).
-Also, unlike your resume, your summary in LinkedIn should be written in the first person.
+Feel free to enhance this section with your unique abilities and differentiators, such as industry awards and honors.
+Unlike your resume, your summary in LinkedIn should be written in the first person.

 - Experience: In this section, describe your job experience.
 The easiest way to complete this section is to copy and paste the bullets from your traditional resume.